magmast/typed-cookies/README.md

 A type-safe cookie management library for Next.js applications with Zod schema validation.

+> This library is a work in progress.
+The final goal is to also support cookie categories and not create specific cookies when a category is not accepted by the user.

 ## Features

 - 🔒 **Type-safe**: Full TypeScript support with type inference